 What is the Forex Market?

 The forex market deals in various currencies, and there is no physical exchange for such trading.
+If properly planned and executed, starting a home-based forex trading business may be a very viable and profitable operation.
 It remains open for five days a week.
 Companies, banks, investment firms, hedge funds and forex brokers participate in the currency market, which is the world's largest financal market.
 The exchange rate for each currency is affected by its demand and supply, which in turn is impacted by inflation, interest rates, political scenarios and economic strength.

 Investors in the forex market have more choice and can trade through the spot, forwards and futures markets.
 Unlike futures markets, delivery of commodities or assets are made immediately in spot markets.
 In forex spot markets, currencies are exchanged at the price prevailing at the time of the transaction.